*FTC Disclosure - If you make a purchase through a link on this site, we receive a small commission at no extra cost to you.*

 It can be even more confusing if a brassiere that you’re interested in is from another country with a sizing system that’s completely different than what you’re familiar with.

 Cup and band sizes can vary.
 Some countries measure in inches, while others measure in centimeters, etc, etc. What's a person to do?

 No worries - you've got this.
 Here, we share tips on determining bra size, and guidelines for converting tag size measurements to sizes that are easy to understand - no matter where your bras are from.

 It's almost impossible to get the size right if you’re working with inaccurate bra measurements.
 The best place to start is....at the beginning, with your measurements!

 Find a quiet moment and take your time so you can focus on getting it right to ensure the best possible bra fit.

-Work with a proper tape measure; keep it lying smooth across your skin, not pinching too tight, or hanging slack and loose.
+Work with a proper soft tape measure; keep it lying smooth across your skin, not pinching too tight, or hanging slack and loose.